whiteout2/MyCodeStyle2/README.md

 # MyCodeStyle2
-Safari App Extension to get Visual Studio code colors in Wikipedia
+Safari App Extension for custom code syntax-highlighting on Wikipedia and Github.

 ![vscolors](mycodestyle2.png)